How to Nail Down Hardwood Flooring

 Complete the Installation

-- At completion of the installation, vacuum thoroughly and clean the floor with proper wood flooring cleaner on a soft, cloth mop.
+- Vacuum thoroughly and clean the floor with proper wood flooring cleaner on a soft, cloth mop.
 Then wipe the surface clean to remove loose dirt or soil.

 - Reinstall all base and/or quarter round moldings.
 Nail the moldings into the wall, not the floor.